amd-lima/amd-lima/README.md

 ### Hi there! 👋

-I'm Amanda, a passionate Software Engineer with a focus on Front-end Development.
+I'm Amanda, a passionate Software Engineer student with a focus on Front-end Development.
 Here's a snapshot of what I'm up to:

 - 👩🏻‍💻 Currently working on: _Front-end Development_
 - ✨ Tech stack: _JavaScript and TypeScript in Angular_